teejaydub/cribbage/README.md

 * Train Helen continuously, choosing random values for heuristic parameters and keeping the changes that result in better rankings over many games.
 See if that improves her ranking.
-  * Don't keep parameter sets if they're identical.
-Means we need to register parameters earlier, like when the class is created.
+  * Don't play parameter sets if they're identical.
+    * Shift to having the parameters all just be 0-1 multipliers, so you scale them otherwise by hand.
+  * Add CSV output so we can graph the progress over time.
+  * Optimize each parameter individually, with binary search.
+    * Instead of a fixed number of games, shoot for a fixed number of usages of that parameter.
-  * Switch to a genetic algorithm, that does round-robin for more players at once, then replaces the n-2 worst ones with a genetic combination of the 2 best ones.
+  * Switch to a genetic algorithm, that does round-robin for more players at once, then replaces the n-2 worst ones with a genetic combination of the 2 best ones + 1 small mutation.
-  * Add all the heuristic scores, even the ones from authorities.
+  * Add parameters for all the heuristic scores, even the ones from authorities.
   * Parallelize this, so it can run over multiple processors at once.

 * Work on determining which heuristics are most powerful/helpful.
 Similar